earthcomputing/bjackson-trace-analyzer/README.md

     docker run --interactive --tty --rm --name analyzer bjackson-analyzer

+Note: I picked the container (instance) name: 'analyzer' here at random.
+Instructions below include this value - you can change it to your heart's content (you're on your own to know when the name is being used ;)

+## Uploading Trace Data files:

+    docker cp sample-data/multicell-trace-triangle-1530634503352636.json.gz analyzer:sample-data/

+## Offloading results:

+    docker cp analyzer:/tmp/triangle-1530634503352636/events.csv /tmp/

 ## How to drive it:

 Unlike conventional usage of Docker containers, this setup DOES NOT automatically run the application.